dlang-community/awesome-d/README.md

 	* OpenAL (DerelictAL),
 	* ALURE (DerelictALURE).
 * [Circular Studios](https://github.com/Circular-Studios) - We are a group of game developers at Rochester Institute of Technology building games and game tech.
 Hosts [Dash](https://github.com/Circular-Studios/Dash), a 3D game engine written in D, and other related libs.

+## Books
+*D related books.*
+* [TDPL](http://www.amazon.com/The-Programming-Language-Andrei-Alexandrescu/dp/0321635361/) - *The D Programming Language* by Andrei Alexandrescu.
+* [Programming in D](http://ddili.org/ders/d.en/index.html) - A very detailed book about programming in D by Ali Çehreli  covering many areas of the language.
+Has a free online version and is suitable for beginners.
+* [D Cookbook](http://www.packtpub.com/discover-advantages-of-programming-in-d-cookbook/book) - A recipe-packed reference guide filled with practical tasks that are concisely explained to develop and broaden the user's abilities with the D programming language. by Adam D. Ruppe.

+## Tutorials
+*D related tutorials.*
+* [Pragmatic D tutorial](http://qznc.github.io/d-tut/index.html) - This is a pragmatic introduction to the D Programming Language. by Andreas Zwinkau.
+* [D Template Tutorial](https://github.com/PhilippeSigaud/D-templates-tutorial) - A tutorial dedicated to D Templates.
+Very good explanation about templates.
+Has pdf version. by Philippe Sigaud.
+* [Component programming in D](http://www.drdobbs.com/architecture-and-design/component-programming-in-d/240008321) - An article written by Walter Bright that details how D's functional support leads to a flexible and beautiful component programming style.
+* [Component programming with ranges](http://wiki.dlang.org/Component_programming_with_ranges) - A detailed blog post about how to do component programming in a idiomatic D way with ranges, with a full working example.
+* [Functional image processing in D](http://blog.thecybershadow.net/2014/03/21/functional-image-processing-in-d/) - A very interesting tutorial about writing an image processing lib in D. Shows the power of D's templates/CTFE/Ranges/UFCS for functional style programming.

+## Blogs
+*D related blogs.*

+* [Planet D](http://planet.dsource.org) - A repository of co-authored D-specific blogs maintained by Vladimir Panteleev.

 ## Package Management